On the extended Whittaker category

 Coming back to the present paper, Section \ref{SEC:coeff} is devoted to the definition of the functors $\coeff_{G,\ext}: \Dmod(\Bun_G) \to \Wh(G,\ext)$ and $\coeff_{{G,P}}: \Dmod(\Bun_G) \to \Wh(G,P)$ fitting in a commutative diagram

-Our goal in Section \ref{SEC:MAIN} is to prove the following: \begin{thm} The functor $\coeff_{G,\ext}: \Dmod(\Bun_G) \to \Wh(G,\ext)$ is fully faithful for $G= GL_n$ and $G=PGL_n$. \end{thm} In view of the argument of Section \ref{sssec:sketch}, it is perhaps surprising that the proof of this theorem has nothing to do with the gluing equivalence $\Wh(G,\ext) \simeq \on{laxlim}\,\Wh(G,P)$.
-Moreover, the proof can be run in greater generality: namely, the input needed to define a Whittaker-like category is a \emph{naive-unital category $\CRan$ over the Ran space of $X$}, equipped with an action of the geometrization of $T(K) \ltimes \NA$.
-In such generality, the source of the coefficient functor is the invariant category $(\CRan^{B(\sK)})_\indep$ (cf. Remark \ref{rem:source-coeff-operator}). \footnote{The relevant definitions will be supplied in Sections \ref{SEC:background} and \ref{SEC:unital}.} In the standard case discussed so far, $\CRan=\Dmod(\GrGRan)$ is the category over $\Ran = \Ran(X)$ induced from the Beilinson-Drinfeld Grassmannian.
+Finally, our goal in Section \ref{SEC:MAIN} is to prove the following main result: \begin{thm} [Main Theorem] The functor $\coeff_{G,\ext}: \Dmod(\Bun_G) \to \Wh(G,\ext)$ is fully faithful for $G= GL_n$ and $G=PGL_n$. \end{thm} In view of the argument of Section \ref{sssec:sketch}, it is perhaps surprising that the proof of this theorem has nothing to do with the gluing equivalence $\Wh(G,\ext) \simeq \on{laxlim}\,\Wh(G,P)$.
+Moreover, the proof can be run in greater generality: namely, the input needed to define a Whittaker-like category is a \emph{naive-unital category $\CRan$ over the Ran space of $X$, equipped with a naive-unital action of the geometrization of $T(K) \ltimes \NA$}.
+In such generality, the source of the coefficient functor is the invariant category $(\CRan^{B(\sK)})_\indep$ (cf. Remark \ref{rem:source-coeff-operator}).\footnote{The relevant definitions will be supplied in Sections \ref{SEC:background} and \ref{SEC:unital}.} In the standard case discussed so far, $\CRan=\Dmod(\GrGRan)$ is the category over $\Ran = \Ran(X)$ attached to the Beilinson-Drinfeld Grassmannian.

-What we really prove in Section \ref{SEC:MAIN} is a version of Theorem \ref{thm:main_Gr} for $\CRan$ equipped with a (naive-unital) action of the geometrization of $Q(\AA)$, Theorem \ref{thm:MAIN}.
+What we really prove in Section \ref{SEC:MAIN} (see Theorem \ref{thm:MAIN}) is a version of Theorem \ref{thm:main_Gr} for $\CRan$ equipped with a (naive-unital) action of the geometrization of $Q(\AA)$.

 The following conjecture, whose classical analogue is false in general, was proposed in \cite{Outline}:

 \begin{conj} For any connected reductive group $G$ with connected center, the functor $\coeff_{G,\ext}: \Dmod(\Bun_G) \to \Wh(G,\ext)$ is fully faithful. \end{conj}